nickgarza/DE-analysis/Z99_DEGanalysis_loop_git.md

 Initialize DESeq object with size factors and conditions of interest
 ====================================================================

+We initialize the deseq object with a count matrix, coldata, and design.
+We lastly generate a list of conditions for which we want to compare differential expression.

 ``` r
 # create deseq object
 conditions = sapply(names(size_factors),function(x){